- How is Rice University handling the coronavirus?

 Your school counselor may contact our office at email@example.com if there are any challenges with submitting your final transcript.

 - What happens if my school's grading policy changed as a result of COVID-19?

 We will accept whatever grading policy your school has implemented for the remainder of the school year.

 - What if I cannot start school in the fall due to travel restrictions?

 In light of international travel difficulties, we will be more open to allowing students to start mid-year or defer enrollment.
 We will have orientation activities for students who choose to start at Rice in January.
 We will release more information regarding the fall semester as it becomes available.

 - Will you accept English proficiency exams other than the TOEFL/IELTS?

-- Will my admission decision be impacted if the coronavirus has limited my school’s ability to provide my application materials?
+- Will my admission decision be impacted if COVID-19 has limited my school’s ability to provide my application materials?

 In accordance with our commitment to a holistic review process, we will be as accommodating as possible while maintaining integrity within the overall admission and financial aid processes.
 School administrators may contact the Office of Admission at firstname.lastname@example.org for guidance on how to submit required materials on behalf of their students.

-- Due to the COVID -19 , will my financial aid be affected?
+- Due to COVID -19, will my financial aid be affected?